 How To Market Your Shopify Store Using Pinterest

-With other brands focusing on tapping into the large market bases on Facebook, Instagram or YouTube, it makes smart business sense to turn your focus onto a significantly large and untapped market.
+With other brands focusing on tapping into the large market base on Facebook, Instagram, or YouTube, it makes smart business sense to turn your focus onto a significantly large and untapped market.

 Pinterest marketing provides you with an opportunity to get your Shopify store brand in front of a multitude of people that don’t have to wade through a large number of other brands.

 What is particularly unique about Pinterest is the fact it influences around 70 to 80 percent of women’s consumer spending.